KrekoG/vanillaplus/README.md

 ### Talent calculator

-The talent calculator on the website is currently NOT accurate.
+The talent calculator linked in the launcher is currently NOT accurate.
 Use the [talent calculator](https://hawaiisa.github.io/vanillaplus-talent-calculator/) created and maintained by [Thirinena](https://github.com/hawaiisa) instead.

 ### XP rates